midnjerry/UnityDesignPatterns/README.md

 # Unity Design Patterns
+## Summary
-This project follows the design patterns in the book Game Development Patterns with Unity 2021: Explore practical game development using software design patterns and best practices in Unity and C#, 2nd Edition
+This project follows the design patterns from the book:

+<i>Game Development Patterns with Unity 2021: Explore practical game development using software design patterns and best practices in Unity and C#</i>, 2nd Edition

+The design patterns discussed in the book will be used to implement a single-player racing game called **Edge Racer**.

 ## Design Patterns
 * Singleton